 “The Duke Way”

-When the Law School underwent its routine re-accreditation process in spring 2008, the American Bar Association’s site evaluation committee praised Duke as one of the strongest schools in the country, “especially in the areas of professional culture, student and faculty quality, research centers and programs, facilities, clinical programs, and interdisciplinary programs.”
+When the Law School was undergoing its routine re-accreditation process not long after I arrived, the American Bar Association’s site evaluation committee praised Duke as one of the strongest schools in the country, “especially in the areas of professional culture, student and faculty quality, research centers and programs, facilities, clinical programs, and interdisciplinary programs.”

 The committee chairman called our student culture the strongest of any law school he had ever seen.
 The ABA report credited our Blueprint ideals as having created a culture that emphasizes service, collegiality, and excellence.